China Public Holidays - Top 7 Holidays 2023

 5. Dragon Boat Festival

-The Dragon Boat Festival is a traditional holiday in China which has a history of more than 2,000 years.
+The Dragon Boat Festival is a traditional holiday in China that has a history of more than 2,000 years.
 It falls on the fifth day of the fifth lunar month, which corresponds to May or June in the Gregorian calendar.

 Customs and activities during the Dragon Boat festival include dragon boat racing, making and eating Zongzi, traditional Chinese rice dumplings, with family members, and drinking realgar wine.